Creative Notes

 You simply can not plan for the “spectacular event”.
 All I can hope for is to be there as much as possible so when Mother Nature decides to share such wonders with the world, I will be there to witness it.
 And, maybe, just maybe, be able to photograph it on top of that.

-Create The Image
+The Creative Image

-While I like to believe there is a sense of reality in my images, the truth is, reality, or realism, is not my guiding principle when capturing or processing an image.
+While I like to believe there is a sense of reality in my images, the truth is that reality, or realism, is not my guiding principle when capturing or processing an image.
 Every image is uniquely different.
 Even if taken just moments apart.
 In the field, there is a gut feeling that determines what I capture and how I decide to capture it.
 Later, when processing it in Photoshop it seems to be more of a mood or ambiance I try to get across.

 With this being said, the final image may be much different than the original capture.
 Not in subject per-se, but in quality of color, contrast, and light.
 This can at times extend enough to make the initial subject unrecognizable.
 These are personal creative decisions I make with each and every image that ends up on my website.
 By then they have, in some form, spoken to me and I have replied.